 Portable ladders placed against a wall or other fixed object shall be securely fastened or held by a co-worker to prevent slippage.
-The ladder's base should be placed at a distance from the vertical wall equal to one-fourth the working length of the ladder in order to assure the proper angle.
+The ladder's base should be placed at a distance from the vertical wall equal to one-fourth the working length of the ladder in order to assure the proper angle (4:1 ratio).
 No ladder shall be used to gain access to a roof unless the top of the ladder extends at least three feet above the point of support, at eave, gutter, or roof line.
 Ladders shall not be placed on boxes, barrels, or similar unstable bases to obtain additional height.
 When using portable ladders on smooth floors or sloping surfaces they shall be equipped with nonslip bases.

 H. Painting and Spraying

 Proper preventive measures must be taken for operations involving paints, varnishes, lacquers, cleaners, solvents, plastic coatings, and other finishing materials which readily ignite at relatively low temperatures and which could cause fire and health hazards.
 Many of the materials used in painting and spraying are volatile and may form vapors which may produce explosive and/or toxic mixtures in the air if not removed by adequate ventilation.
 Conspicuous "NO SMOKING' signs shall be posted where flammable materials are used or stored.
 The quantity of flammable or combustible liquid kept in the vicinity of spraying operations shall be kept to the minimum required for daily use.
 All flammable liquids and similar materials shall be stored in approved safety containers and/or storage cabinets.